-Collectively, the world still has a giant heart sized hole in it from the tragic loss of the life and gifts of Chester Charles Bennington, lead singer of Linkin Park who committed suicide at age 41, on this day 2017.
-Said to be despondent over the death of his best friend Chris Cornell from suicide, just a few months earlier, Chester could not escape his own darkness.
-The voice of his generation, music fans who grew up with LP continue to carry his memory and music daily.
+Chester Charles Bennington, lead singer of Linkin Park, Grey Daze, and Stone Temple Pilots died six years ago today in 2017.
+He was 41 years old.
+Said to be despondent over the death of his best friend Chris Cornell from suicide, just a few months earlier, Chester succumbed to his own depression.
+Both Cornell and Bennington bonded over music and overcoming addictions.
+Considered by many to be the greatest vocalist of his generation, music fans who grew up with LP continue to carry his memory and music daily.
 LP and Chester’s widow Talinda continue his passion for good works with the One More Light Foundation charity.
-You can follow LP on social media to track their progress, with strides made across the globe.
 Join us in tribute to Chester with some of his music.
 Rest in power.

 If you or someone you know is struggling with suicidal thoughts, please seek immediate help:

 Catch up on what you missed this week in the world of Rock and Metal news with our show!

 Ghost Cult caught up with Sean Dowdell of Grey Daze to discuss their new album The Phoenix – out now via Loma Vista Recordings!
 We discussed the new album, unearthing the recordings of Chester Bennington (Linkin Park), their production style, the history of the band, and plans for future releases.Continue reading